Boundary Learning by Using Weighted Propagation in Convolution Network: Experiment Results

-We first perform normalization to input images.
+Input images are normalized first.
 The weights of nets are initialized with Xavier~\cite{glorot2010understanding} and all nets are trained from scratch.
 We adapt batch normalization (BN)~\cite{ioffe2015batch} after each convolution and before activation.
 All hidden layers are equipped with Rectified Linear Unit (ReLU~\cite{krizhevsky2012imagenet}).
 The learning rate is set to 1e-4 initially, decaying by 80 percent per 10 epochs until 1e-6.
-We optimize the objective function with respect to the weights at all network layer by RMSProp with smoothing constant ($\alpha$)=0.9 and $\epsilon$=1e-5.
-Each model is trained for 500 epochs on 1 NVIDIA V100 GPU with a batch size of 24.
-Our implementation of this algorithm is derived from the publicly available Pytorch framework~\cite{pytorch}.
-During training, we pick up the parameters when it achieves the smallest loss on the validation set.
-All the performance in the experimental section \ref{sec:boundary detection expeiment} is obtained on the testing set using the above parameters.
-Except for some complex models, which we have reduced the batch size.
+We optimize the objective function with respect to the weights at all network layer by RMSProp with smoothing constant $\alpha$=0.9 and $\epsilon$=1e-5.
+Each model is trained for 500 epochs on 1 Tesla V100 GPU (32GB) on Nvidia DGX Station with a batch size of 24. $\lambda$ is set to 10 in Eq. \ref{eq3} and \ref{eq4}.
+In order to obtain a single-pixel boundary result, all networks predictions undergo a skeletonization operation.
+All parameters above are selected by grid search.
+We implement our method using PyTorch~\cite{paszke2019pytorch}.
+During training, we pick up the best parameter when network achieves the smallest loss on the validation set.
+All the performance in experiment is obtained on the test set using the best parameter.